tianyic/only_train_once_personal_footprint/README.md

 ## Open for collabration.

-Meanwhile, we are open to collabrations.
+We are open and happy for collabrations.
 Feel free to reach out <tiachen@microsoft.com> if have any interesting idea.

+## Legacy OTOv2 repository

+The previous OTOv2 repo has been moved into [legacy_branch](https://github.com/tianyic/only_train_once/tree/otov2_legacy_backup) for academic replication.

 ## Citation